 Collected molecules will appear here.
 Add from search or explore.

 Gerolamo indexes GitHub repos, arXiv papers, and HuggingFace models — then scores each for defensibility, threat profile, and composability.
-Search the corpus, discover sleepers, compose intelligence with AI, and connect your agents.
+Search the corpus, discover sleepers, compose intelligence with AI, design meta molecules that evolve through generations, compare foundation models with Mentis, personalize your feed, and connect your agents for autonomous research workflows via MCP.

 Find any technology across three platforms in one query.